 Pole and bush beans (more commonly called green beans) are a tender vegetable and a great addition to any garden, great eaten fresh off the plant or incorporated into a recipe.
 Bush beans require less maintenance, so they are easier to grow.

 - Pole beans will grow in a climbing vine and require a trellis or staking.
 Bush beans will spread up to 2 feet but do not require support.
+Watch this video to learn how to support beans properly.

 - Do not start seeds indoors; they may not survive transplanting.